-- " The discharge of ballast water is prohibited within the pollution jurisdiction of Iceland unless it has been managed or treated according to standards specified in the International Convention for the Control and Management of Ships Ballast Water and Sediments. - " The discharge of ballast water within Iceland's pollution jurisdiction shall be reported to the Icelandic Coast Guard. - " Iceland's Regulation no. 515/2010 on ballast water applies.
+- The discharge of ballast water is prohibited within the pollution jurisdiction of Iceland unless it has been managed or treated according to standards specified in the International Convention for the Control and Management of Ships Ballast Water and Sediments.
+These standards shall be used as stipulated in the BWM convention, meaning that the implementation schedule for the transition from the D-1 to the D-2 standard in accordance with amendments to Regulation B-3 of the BWM convention applies. - The discharge of ballast water within Iceland's pollution jurisdiction shall be reported to the Icelandic Coast Guard in advance of any ballast water operation. - Iceland's Regulation no. 515/2010 on ballast water applies.